harvard-huit/salesforce-harvard-data-package/README.md

 ## Development Setup Steps

-NOTE: This is a "second generation package", which generally means development and deployment are done through the sfdc-cli, available here: [https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm]
+NOTE: This is a "second generation package", which generally means development and deployment are done through the sfdc-cli, available [here](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm).

 NOTE: You can see what orgs your sfdx environment is currently using with `sf org:list`.
 That will show your dev hub and any sandboxes or scratch orgs.

 ### 1. Create a Dev Hub from a Developer org
-  a. sign up for a developer org, these are free and unaffiliated with your other orgs
+- a. sign up for a developer org, these are free and unaffiliated with your other orgs
-  b. turn on Dev Hub under settings -> Development -> Dev Hub
+- b. turn on Dev Hub under settings -> Development -> Dev Hub
-  c. wait like 20 minutes
+- c. wait like 20 minutes

 ### 2. Register the Namespace

 This is only needed if the project uses a namespace -- the HUDA project does use the HUDA namespace.
-  a. log in to the Dev Hub Developer Org
+- a. log in to the Dev Hub Developer Org
-  b. navigate to the Namespace Registry (this will only show if the Dev Hub is enabled and you've waited long enough)
+- b. navigate to the Namespace Registry (this will only show if the Dev Hub is enabled and you've waited long enough)
-  c.
+- c.
 Link Namespace and log in to a registry holder, in this case it would be the `hudapackage1@harvard.edu` (or another linked account) user and accept

 ### 3. Create a scratch org
 a. designate a dev hub